-- i) The terms and conditions of the transactions with key management personnel and their related parties were no more favourable than those available, or those which might reasonably be expected to be available, in respect of similar transactions with non-key management personnel related entities on an arm's length basis. - ii) The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecured and interest free except loan taken and settlement occurs in cash as per the terms of the agreement. - iii) The Remuneration disclosed above given to "Company Secretary" is mainly related to short term employee benfits and does not includes post employee benefits as the same is not material and hence not disclosed separately. - iv) The loans taken from the Parent Company is based on business needs of the company in accordance with Loan agreements of the respective entities.
-The loan carries interest rate of 10.50%.
+- The terms and conditions of the transactions with key management personnel and their related parties were no more favourable than those available, or those which might reasonably be expected to be available, in respect of similar transactions with non-key management personnel related entities on an arm's length basis. - ii) The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
+Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash as per the terms of the agreement. - iii) The Perpetual debt from the Parent Company is based on business needs of the company in accordance with Loan agreements of the respective entities.
+The Perpetual debt is interest free.